WsCandy/scala-snap/README.md

 - Add custom `Deck` types to have more varied game play.
 - Add a scoring system and track player scores during gameplay.
 - More comprehensive testing suite.
 The project is entirely functional and simple enough to test.
-- Add a CI pipeline to run the tests
 - Thorough user input validation.
 Selected settings can be stored in a `Settings` object and validated before the game starts.
 - A better experience on the CLI.
 Allow the user to select options from a list rather than free entry, provide default values etc.